ihunter/vue3-supabase/README.md

-# vue-twitter-clone

-This template should help get you started developing with Vue 3 in Vite.
+# Twitter clone made with vue 3 and supabase

 ## Recommended IDE Setup